 JOUR 496L – U.S. Press and Latin America: This course will examine the history and development of U.S. press coverage of Latin America.

-JOUR 497C – Reporting the World: This course is about understanding the world as a journalist, an international specialist or an informed citizen.
+JOUR 497C – Keeping Tabs on a Mad World: Reporting the world: This course is about understanding the world as a journalist, an international specialist or an informed citizen.
 It teaches how foreign correspondents gather news and examines factors that shape the global exchange of information.

 JOUR 493 – Internship specializing in global journalism: Work on-site for a news or news-related organization under the supervision of an experienced communication professional.
 If combined with two 3-unit summer internships only a total of 7 units is acceptable.